- Team USA

 U.S. Figure Skating Spring Training Camp

-U.S. Figure Skating is proud to announce the first Spring Training Camp!
+U.S. Figure Skating is proud to announce the second annual Spring Training Camp!
 This camp is geared towards pre-juvenile through intermediate level athletes working to get a competitive head start prior to the summer competition season.
-The 2014 U.S. Figure Skating Spring Training Camp is a one-day camp, modeled after the U.S. Figure Skating National Program Components Camp, and will feature elite faculty members selected for their expertise in teaching athletes skills in the program components area.
+The 2015 U.S. Figure Skating Spring Training Camp is a one-day camp, modeled after the U.S. Figure Skating National Program Components Camp, and will feature elite faculty members selected for their expertise in teaching athletes skills in the program components area.
 Several current and former Team USA skaters will also assist in coaching.
 Athletes will participate in on and off ice sessions designed to improve the core skating and performing skills including skills needed to excel in the program components area.

 Athletes attending a Summer Team USA Camp have the opportunity to perform their short program and free skate program (ice dancing teams - short and free dances) in the competition.
 Athletes also participate in a 45-minute technical feedback session, pre-participation physical exam, mental training session (if desired) and half-day seminar.
 Read more...